Pelosi likely speaker again, but might require high-wire act

 To make sure they're at full strength, both parties' leaders are urging lawmakers to take health precautions and return to Washington well ahead of Sunday to avoid travel snags.

-“I still have people come up to me who say, ‘Well, I can vote remotely, right?’”
-House Rules Committee Chairman Rep. Jim McGovern, D-Mass., said earlier this month of his colleagues.
-“No, you can’t.”

-In a memo this week, Congress' chief physician, Dr. Brian Monahan, and House Sergeant at Arms Paul Irving told House members that any guests, including family, will have to follow local District of Columbia requirements for COVID testing.
+In memos this week, Congress' chief physician, Dr. Brian Monahan, and House Sergeant at Arms Paul Irving told House members that any guests, including family, will have to follow local District of Columbia requirements for COVID-19 testing.

 On a day when members' families and friends normally swarm all over the Capitol, incoming House freshmen will be allowed just one guest apiece in the chamber's gallery to watch them take their oaths.
 Returning members will not be allowed any guests in the gallery.